SunnySuite/Sunny.jl/docs/src/parallelism.md

 end
 ```

-Finally, we will merge the results into a summary `SampledCorrelations`.
+Finally, merge the results into a summary `SampledCorrelations`.

 ```julia
 sc = merge_correlations(scs)